taskrabbit/pie/README.md

 ### How big is it?

 Excuse me?
-It's ~100k before gzip, 30k after gzip.
+It's ~100k before compression, 30k after minifcation and gzip.

 ### Work on pie too